-Year-to-year comparability of the above pro forma results of operations may not be representative because InteCap's results include bonus expense subject to an employment retention contingency.
+Year-to-year comparability of the above pro forma results of operations may not be representative because InteCap's results in the forty weeks ended September 3, 2004, included bonus expense subject to an employment retention contingency.
 Such bonuses, accordingly, were not matched to the revenues for which the bonuses were earned.